jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 See: [ACM membership benefits](https://www.acm.org/membership/membership-benefits)

 ## Blogs and Articles
-Technical books tend to be hundreds of pages long.
-You don't need to read an entire book.
+Technical books tend to be hundreds of pages long, and you may not have the time or desire to read an entire book.
 This is where blogs and articles can be useful.

 Many software professionals share their experience and knowledge via blogs and articles.